aiyanascar/svg-logomaker/README.md

-# svg-logomaker
-Object-oriented Programming Challenge: SVG Logo Maker
+# SVG Logo Maker

+## Description
+This Node.js command-line application generates a simple logo based on user input and saves it as an SVG file.

+## Usage
+Run the following command to start the application: